Face the Fear

 I have learned over the years that when one’s mind is made up, this diminishes fear.
 Knowing what must be done diminishes fear. – Rosa Parks

-The problem is that we listen to to the voice of fear which is rooted in lies.
-Yes, situations may scare us and even terrify us, but, at the end of the day, they are only situations and situations have a time limit, an expiry date.
-The voice of fear reminds of all the reasons we can’t, or we shouldn’t be brave.
+The problem is that we listen to the voice of fear which is rooted in lies.
+Yes, situations may scare us and even terrify us, but, at the end of the day, they are only situations and situations that have a time limit, an expiry date.
+The voice of fear reminds us of all the reasons we can’t, or we shouldn’t be brave.
 It tells of all the things that could possibly happen and wants us to believe that doing nothing, avoiding situations, freezing up at the thought of even trying is the only recourse we have.
 In fact, the voice of fear wants us to remain helpless victims of our circumstances.